jhpyle/docassemble/_docs/special.md

 Here, the only parameter is `i`, the interview file name.

-It is possible to use the URL to pass special parameters to the interview code.
-For example, if the user started the interview by clicking on the following link:
+It is possible to use the URL to pass special parameters to the Steward.
+For example, if the user started the interview session by clicking on the following link:

 {% highlight text %}
 http://example.com/interview?i=docassemble.example_inc:data/questions/survey.yml&from=web
 {% endhighlight %}

-then the interview would load as usual, and the interview code could access the value of the `from` parameter by looking in the `url_args` variable in the variable store.
-For example, the interview could contain the following code:
+then the Steward would load as usual, and its DALang code could access the value of the `from` parameter by looking in the `url_args` variable in the variable store.
+For example, the DALang could contain the following code:

 {% highlight yaml %}